 6.2.1.
-In response to the first party appeal, the Planning Authority confirms its decision and indicates that the issues raised in the appeal have been covered in the Planner's report.
+In a response to the first party appeal dated 8th June 2022, the Planning Authority confirms its decision and indicates that the issues raised in the appeal have been covered in the Planner's report.

 6.3.
 Observations